top of page

 Steve is the president and founder of The RightCare Foundation, Inc., an Arizona non-profit corporation and 501(c)(3) Public Charity, founded in 2010.
 RightCare exists to advocate for and promote best practice care in local communities.

 Lara Vineyard journeyed to Arizona to pursue a degree from ASU over 25 years ago and lingered to raise her two children with her husband Scott.
 She has run a digital marketing company here for the past two decades and helped multiple nonprofits and companies grow and establish their brand.
-She has created several books, including a caregiver book dedicated to enhancing lives in the community.
-Her most recent project has taken her to help improve medical mobility options throughout the state with her husband, and the growth of the franchise Mobility Plus.
+She has created several books, including a caregiver book dedicated to improving communication and care in the community.
+Her most recent business, Beyond Accessible, has taken her to help improve medical mobility equipment options and fall prevention tools with her husband.

 Education Committee Co-Chairperson